prat0318/gitator/README.md

 ##Credits

 1. Thanks to [mdo/github-buttons](https://github.com/mdo/github-buttons) from which github buttons CSS is copied.
-(I would directly use the iframe but would incur an API call)
+(I would directly use the iframe but that would have incurred an API call)
 2. Thanks to [ashleyw/phrasie](https://github.com/ashleyw/phrasie/) which i have used as a gem for keyword extraction from a phrase.
 3. Finally, to [octokit/octokit.rb](https://github.com/octokit/octokit.rb) which is written so cleanly and beautifully.